Announcing the launch of the all new Backhoe Loader, TATA HITACHI SHINRAI

 – The all new Backhoe Loader Tata Hitachi SHINRAI : built in collaboration with Hitachi Construction Machinery, Japan and Tata Technologies

-Following highly successful launches in the Southern markets and Chattisgarh, Tata Hitachi launched the all new backhoe loader, TATA HITACHI SHINRAI in Maharashtra today.
-The launch was at Nagpur.
+Following highly successful launches in the Southern markets, Chhattisgarh, Jharkhand and Nagpur, Tata Hitachi launched the all new backhoe loader, TATA HITACHI SHINRAI in Bihar.
+The launch was at Patna.

-A revolutionary new offering from Tata Hitachi, SHINRAIis designed and manufactured on the key tenets of capability and reliability.
-An engineering masterpiece, this machine, with its new and advanced features, stands true to its name: SHINRAI – a Japanese word that means Trust, Reliability and Confidence.

 With Industry leading reaches, dig forces, a brand new front end loader geometry and a design built for attachments; Tata HITACHI SHINRAI is a truly capable machine.
 This capability is backed by a “high torque at low rpm” engine with enough reserve power across its entire spectrum to provide confidence in its capabilities.